XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 <!-- MULTICODE_BLOCK_END -->

-The response will look something like the following example.
+The response resembles the following example.
 Note that the response includes all pending escrow objects with `rfztBskAVszuS3s5Kq7zDS74QtHrw893fm` as the sender or receiver address, where the sender address is the `Account` value and the receiver address is the `Destination` value.

-In this case, the second and fourth escrow objects have `rfztBskAVszuS3s5Kq7zDS74QtHrw893fm` as their sender address (`Account`) value and are what we are looking for.
+In this example, the second and fourth escrow objects meet our lookup criteria because their `Account` (sender address) values are set to `rfztBskAVszuS3s5Kq7zDS74QtHrw893fm`.

 Response: